Lidocaine and tetracaine topical

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of numbing medicine can cause fatal side effects if too much of the medicine is absorbed through your skin and into your blood.

-Your body may absorb too much of this medicine if:
+Your body may absorb too much of lidocaine and tetracaine topical if:

 you apply more than the recommended dose;